 A. General Members.
-Fifteen trustees shall be elected from among general members, with eight elected at the annual meeting in even years and seven elected at the annual meeting in odd years.
-Each such trustee shall assume office upon his or her election; shall serve a term of two years; may serve more than one term; and may vote as a trustee, subject to Bylaws adopted under Section 9 of Article IV that permit the presiding officer to vote only to break a tie vote.
+Up to eleven (11) trustees shall be elected from among general members, with six (6) elected at the annual meeting in even years and five (5) elected at the annual meeting in odd years.
+Each such trustee shall assume office upon his or her election; shall serve a term of two (2) years; may serve multiple terms; and may vote as a trustee, subject to Bylaws adopted under Section 9 of Article IV.

-B. OSU Airport Director.
-One trustee shall be the Director of the OSU-Don Scott Airport or his or her designee, upon payment of applicable dues and subject to the approval of a majority of trustees elected from among general members.
-This trustee shall serve a term of one year; may serve more than one term; and shall not vote as a trustee.

-C. Student Trustees.
-Not more than four trustees shall be student trustees who are juniors and/or seniors in good academic standing at Centennial High School and are eligible to be General Members, upon payment of applicable dues and subject to the approval of a majority of trustees elected from among general members.
+B. Student Trustees.
+Not more than four trustees shall be student trustees who are juniors and/or seniors in good academic standing at Centennial High School and live within the NWCA Area, submit a membership application, and subject to the approval of a majority of trustees elected from among general members.
+Membership dues which would typically be applicable to general members are waived for the student trustees.
 Each student trustee shall serve a term of one year; may serve more than one term; and, with the exception of zoning matters, shall vote as both a trustee and as a general member.

 Section 3.
 Vacancies.
-Except as otherwise provided by law, the Articles of Incorporation, or the Code of Regulations, vacancies on the Board of Trustees shall be filled by a majority vote of the remaining trustees, even though they constitute less than a quorum.
+Except as otherwise provided by law, the Articles of Incorporation, or the Code of Regulations, vacancies on the Board of Trustees shall be filled from among general members by a majority vote of the remaining trustees.
+Vacancies of the Student Trustees do not need to be filled.

 Section 4.
 Removal of Trustees.
 A trustee elected from among general members may be removed from office, with or without cause, by a majority vote of general members present at a meeting of members called for that purpose, and a replacement trustee may be elected at that time.
-Any trustee may be removed from office, for excessive absences from meetings of members and/or the Board of Trustees or for conduct prejudicial to the Corporation, by a majority vote of all trustees elected from among general members, at a meeting of the Board of Trustees called for that purpose.
+Any trustee may be removed from office, for excessive absences from meetings of members (as defined in the Bylaws) and/or the Board of Trustees or for conduct prejudicial to the Corporation, by a majority vote of all trustees, at a meeting of the Board of Trustees called for that purpose.
 Unless a replacement trustee is elected at a meeting of members as provided in this Section, the Board of Trustees may fill a vacant trustee position caused by the removal of a trustee, as provided in Section 3 of Article IV.
-Before being removed from office, a trustee shall be given written notice at least seven days in advance and shall have an opportunity to address the removing body regarding the removal.
+Before being removed from office, a trustee shall be given written notice at least seven (7) days in advance and shall have an opportunity to address the removing body regarding the removal.

 Section 5.
 Regular Meetings.
 Regular meetings of the Board of Trustees may be held as that body shall determine.
 Notice of such meetings need not be given, but each new member shall be informed of the dates, time, and place of such meetings.
 If there is a change in the dates, time, or place of regular meetings of the Board of Trustees, the change shall be posted on the home page of the Corporation website.
 Notice need not be given of a meeting of the Board of Trustees adjourned from time to time under Section 7 of Article IV.

 Section 6.
 Special Meetings.
-Special meetings of the Board of Trustees may be called by the President or three trustees, with seven days’ advance notice given to each trustee in writing or by telephone, which notice shall state the date, time, place, and purpose(s) of the meeting.
+Special meetings of the Board of Trustees may be called by the President or three trustees, with twenty-four (24) hours advance notice given to each trustee in writing or by telephone, which notice shall state the date, time, place, and purpose(s) of the meeting.